 Many people think Valentine’s Day is for lovers.
 Single’s refer to it as singles awareness day.
-However, the truth is, Valentine’s Day is about celebrating love with the loves of our life!
-(Although we celebrate agape love year round!)
+However, the truth is, Valentine’s Day is another opportunity to celebrate love with the special people in our life (Although we celebrate agape love year round!).

 Early on in our marriage, I got a revelation of God’s love and our responsibility to express love to others.
 There was a burning desire in my heart to show love to my family on Valentine’s Day.
 I mean, the whole family, not just my husband.

 I had an idea to make dinner, bake a heart shape cake, and wrote the hearts of mom on it.
 It came out kind of cute, but truth be told, it didn’t taste so good.

 Baking cakes is not my thing, and I am not afraid to admit it.
 Since then I’ve learned to stick with what I know they love i.e. snicker apple salad, or peach crumble, etc. (Before going plant- based!)